-Founded in 2016 by Andrea McLean and Stella Boyland, The Aviary is Vancouver’s hippest co-working space and retail shop for architects, designers and creatives.
-Supporting indpendent designers and visionaries, the duo – who met at architecture school – are on a mission to connect the public more directly to design in an inclusive and inspiring environment.
-We found out how in a conversation with co-founder Stella Boyland.
+Founded in 2016 by Andrea McLean and Stella Boyland, The Aviary is among Vancouver’s most popular co-working spaces and retail shops for architects, creatives and design lovers.
+Supporting independent designers and visionaries, the duo – who met at architecture school – is on a mission to connect Vancouverites more directly to design in an inclusive and inspiring environment that celebrates design, collaboration and community.
+We found out more in a conversation with Stella Boyland below.

-The Aviary is a co-working space and retail shop for designers and creatives.
-How did the idea come about to create a creative working hub for this specific niche?
+OnOffice: The Aviary is a co-working space and retail shop.
+How did the idea come about to create a creative workspace for this specific niche?

-We had a desire to work with others who share our interests in design.
-As we both felt isolated in our respective work/life situations, Andrea working alone in her own office running her interior design business and me just quitting my job at a large architectural firm to be a stay at home mom with a young child, we wanted to create a space for us to work alongside others who are also working independently.
+Stella Boyland: We had a desire to work with others who share our interests in design.
+As we both felt isolated in our respective work/life situations – Andrea working alone in her own office running her interior design business and me just quitting my job at a large architectural firm to be a stay-at-home mom with a young child – we wanted to create a space for us to work alongside others who are also working independently.

-We are on street level in a mainly residential neighbourhood.
+SB: We are on street level in a mainly residential neighbourhood with lots of green space surrounding us.
 Most coworking spaces are in the downtown core of Vancouver, but we are just 10 minutes away from downtown, therefore not at all remote.
-This means no parking problems, and it feels much more family-friendly as a lot of our members have young kids who they may bring to the studio occasionally.
-We are on a small commercial stripe with houses and apartments and lots of green space surrounding us.
-We are part of a small cluster of locally owned small businesses making our location quite special.
+This means no parking problems, and it feels much more family-friendly here as a lot of our members have young kids who they bring to the studio occasionally.
+We also belong to a small cluster of locally-owned businesses, which makes our location quite special.

-Why was it important for The Aviary to connect design more directly to the public?
+OO: Why do you hope to connect design more directly to the public at The Aviary?

-Vancouver is still a very young city and is growing up – we feel that it is up to the local designers to raise awareness and appreciation for good design.
-Even though there are some design events in the city, it doesn’t do enough to engage with your regular person who may be intimidated to go to those events, if they even find out about them.
-By being on street level and having interesting design installations in our window or design related events happening where everyone can see helps to put design into the passersbys’ consciousness and maybe next time they will come in and find out more.
+SB: Vancouver is still a very young city and growing up – we feel that it is up to local designers to raise awareness and appreciation for good design.
+Even though there are some design events in the city, it doesn’t do enough to engage with your regular person who may be intimidated to attend these events, if they even find out about them.
+By being on street level and having interesting design installations or design-related events happening here at The Aviary, allows those passing by to discover design and maybe next time they will come inside to find out more.